Why Are My Honey Bees On The Ground?

 Finding Honey Bees on the Ground

-We expect to find honey bees on the garden flowers and buzzing here and there.
+We expect to find them in our honey bees garden, visiting flowers and buzzing here and there.
 However, there are some times when you may find some on the ground – perhaps in the grass.
 It may be a large mass of bees or perhaps only a handful.

 Whether or not this is an issue to be concerned about depends on several factors – including how many bees are down there.
-Any time we find a lot of bees in an unusual state, it is clear that something is happening.
+Still, any time we find a lot of bees in an unusual state, it is clear that something is happening.

 There are several reasons you may see a few worker bees at ground level.
-Perhaps they are drinking water from damp soil, mine love to drink nasty donkey poop water – even though they have a clean water source.
+Perhaps they are drinking water from damp soil, mine love to drink nasty donkey poop water – even though the bees have a clean water source.

 Or maybe they have found a sweet food source that is not apparent to our eyes.
-These workers are in charge of collecting all resources needed by a colony.
+Worker bees collecting all resources needed by a colony.

 Do Honey Bees Live in the Ground?

-Wasps serve a good purpose in controlling caterpillars and other pest insects.
+Wasps serve a good purpose in controlling pest insects.
 But, they cause problems when they nest near playgrounds or areas with foot traffic.

-In fact, yellow jackets are a predator of bee colonies.
-Beekeepers often set up yellow jacket wasp traps to try to reduce the number of wasps near the bee yards.
+Beekeepers often set up DIY Yellow jacket wasp traps to try to reduce the number of wasps near the bee yards.

 Only once, have I found an actual beehive with honey bees that seemed to be living in the ground.
 On closer inspection, they were actually nesting in the remains of a dead tree stump.
 Could they not find a better place?

-Other course that are other types of bees that nest in the soil.
-However, they do not live in large families like honey bees or yellow jackets.
+Other course that are other types of bee and wasp nests found in the soil.
+However, these insects do not live in large families.

 Honey Bee Behavior

-One example is installing a new bee family inside a freshly painted hive.
-Sometimes, this may cause the bees to abscond.
+One example is a new beekeeper that places a colony inside a freshly painted beehive.
+Sometimes, this may cause the bees to abscond or just leave.

-Colonies are sensitive to smells and may not like their new home.
-Don’t do anything that could cause a colony of new bees to look for better accommodations.
+The bee antenna is similar to our nose – it contains sensitive odor receptors.
+Don’t do anything that could cause a your bees to look for better accommodations.

 Using visual cues and special bee pheromones, the needs of the hive are communicated to the other members.
 We must strive to avoid doing things that upset this balance.